-Eligible trainees can come from two types of Qualified Job Training Programs: CEJA and FEJA Workforce Development Programs, or Other Qualifying Programs (OQPs).
+Eligible traincesTrainees can come from two types of Qualified Job Training Programs: CEJA and FEJA Workforce Development Programs or Other Qualifying Programs (OQPs).
 CEJA and FEJA Workforce Development Programs include those programs described in Section 16-108.12 of the Public Utilities Act and approved in ICC Docket No. 17-0332, and OQPs include those programs described in 83 III.
 Adm.
 Code 468.20.
-SeeVisit Job Training on the HLSFA-website at www.IllinoisSFA.com/job training for more details of current active Qualified Job Training Programs, along with other job training and workforce development resources.
+Visit Job Training on the website for more details of current active Qualified Job Training Programs, along with other job training and workforce development resources.

 Existing employees that who complete a Qualified Job Training Program in an effort to meet the job training requirements are not considered Eligible Trainees.
-Approved Vendors will be required to sign an attestation in the AV portal that staff were not hired prior to becoming an Eligible Job Trainee.
+Approved Vendors will be required to sign an attestation in the AV portal Approved Vendor Portal that staff were not hired prior to becoming an Eligible Job Trainee.

 Approved Vendors will be required to provide proof of enrollment and program credit progress for the eligible trainee on an individual basis.
-Please review the Project Waiver Evaluation Rubric for guidance.
+Please review the Project Waiver Evaluation Rubric for guidancePlease review the Project Waiver Evaluation Rubric for guidance.